Arkla Terra Property

 The system was operated through the end of January 2013.
 The vendor removed all the vapor and groundwater extraction and treatment equipment.
 Currently, the asphalt pad and wells remain for potential future use in remedial efforts.
 The electrode wells have been left as originally constructed, while surface well vaults have been installed on the extraction, temperature sensor, and temperature/pressure/vacuum sensor wells.

 EPA is considering additional treatment in the source area to further reduce contamination in the aquifer of concern.
 EPA has continued the remedial investigation and feasibility study and will finish the report after additional treatment in the source area.
 The planned RI/FS completion is the Spring of 2015.
-EPA is planning a Record of Decision for Summer of 2014.
+EPA is planning a Record of Decision for Summer of 2015.

 In February 2013, EPA finished the non-time critical removal action and is considering additional treatment in the source area.

 EPA has funded the cost of the removal action.
 EPA will later seek reimbursement from responsible parties.